-We recognize that the time and effort required to report each transaction in the above manner may outweigh the benefits to the market of having this detailed information.
-We are considering whether insiders should be permitted under securities law to report on a yearly basis aggregate acquisitions (with an average unit price) of the same securities through their automatic share purchase plans.
-In the meantime, we will not take any action if reports are filed in the following alternative manner:
+We recognize that, in the case of securities acquired under an automatic securities purchase plan, the time and effort required to report each transaction as a separate transaction in the above manner may outweigh the benefits to the market of having this detailed information.
+We therefore allow insiders to report on a yearly basis aggregate acquisitions (with an average unit price) of the same securities through their automatic share purchase plans.
+Consequently, reports can be filed in the following alternative manner: